etiennestuder/gradle-plugindev-plugin/README.md

 ### When building and uploading an existing plugin

-Provide the default set of configuration properties that match your current Gradle plugin project setup and let the plugindev-plugin derive the values for the remaining attributes.
+Provide the default set of configuration properties that match the setup of your current Gradle plugin project and let the plugindev plugin derive the values for the remaining attributes.
 The complete set of configuration properties is shown and explained further down.

 ```groovy
 plugindev {